 Note: List attributes are not accessible from the output schema in Workbench unless they are first processed using a transformer that operates on them, such as ListExploder or ListConcatenator.
 Alternatively, AttributeExposer can be used.

-All Attributes: Every attribute from all input features that created an output surface will be added to the list specified in List Name.
+All Attributes: Every attribute from all input features that contributed to the output feature will be added to the list specified in List Name.

 Selected Attributes: Only the attributes specified in the Selected Attributes parameter will be added to the list specified in List Name.